keyteki/keyteki/README.md

 ### How do I do X Y Z?

-Check out the TBA of a Eggteki live deployment.
+Check out the [About page](https://eggofpanku.net/about)  of a Eggteki live deployment.

 ## Development